aosborne17/API_json/README.md

 """
-In the above block of code we have decoded the file that we had just made 'new_json_file'
+In the above block of code we have decoded/read the file that we had just made 'new_json_file'

 Using the 'load' method allowed us to read over the file